 Welcome!
 This is the long-awaited text version of my Blender relief tutorial, following on the video series I did a few years back.
 If you’ve already seen the videos and are returning for a refresher, note that I use a somewhat different method now, so don’t be surprised if you encounter unfamiliar settings.

 This tutorial will take you an hour or two to get through — but I think the results are quite worth it.
 More importantly, note that your second relief will take much less time than this first one, since most of the work you’ll be doing can be saved and simply reloaded for future relief projects.
 Once you’ve invested the time to get comfortable with it, this technique can fit within ordinary production timelines.

+Tutorials like this take a surprising amount of time to develop and maintain.
 This tutorial is, and will remain, free, but if you derive some value from it, you are welcome to make a donation to support my continued work.

 Version 2.1 (Oct 30, 2019) — Added step in Chapter 6 to change the heightmap’s color space, to avoid lowlands being washed out.

 Version 2.0 (Sep 29, 2019) — Major revision for Blender 2.80.
 All screenshots replaced to reflect the new UI.
 Many steps rewritten to reflect new interface elements and new names for tools/features/menu items.
 Removed some no-longer-needed material, such as UV unwrapping, are no longer needed.
 Thanks to Diane Fritz for her notes on changes, which helped me double-check my work.

 Version 1.2 (May 14, 2018) — Added new section in Chapter 7, pointing readers toward the idea of rendering relief on a pre-colored plane.
 Suggested by Anton van Tetering.